-SS Gabriel & Raphael RC Primary School scooped the top prize and has been announced as the winner of Rhondda Cynon Taf Council’s school Reuniform recycling competition as they collected a massive 78,390g of school uniform – equivalent to 172 school jumpers!
+SS Gabriel & Raphael RC Primary School has scooped the top prize for the second year running of Rhondda Cynon Taf Council’s school Re-uniform recycling competition, as they have collected a massive 104,250g of school uniform – equivalent to 286 school jumpers!

 The challenge, which was set in September, asked schools to collect as much school uniform as possible and bring them in to their schools to be recycled or reused.
 The total amount of uniform collected was then calculated in line with the number of pupils at the participating school to find the overall winner.

-A total of 29 schools took part in the challenge which saw over 1,750,535 grams of school uniform collected – that’s equivalent to the weight of 3859 jumpers, which would take 194 washing loads to clean!
+A total of 19 schools took part in the challenge which saw over 1,384,160 grams of school uniform collected – that’s equivalent to the weight of 3051 jumpers, which would take185 washing loads to clean!

-The top three schools scooped cash prizes for their winning efforts with SS Gabriel & Raphael RC Primary School receiving £300 Aberdare Town Church Primary School receiving £100 and Penywaun Primary School receiving £50.
+The top three schools scooped cash prizes for their winning efforts with SS Gabriel & Raphael RC Primary School receiving £300 Coedpenmaen Primary School receiving £100 and Trerobart Primary School receiving £50.

-The three schools received their prizes in a special event which allowed them to see how much waste was collected by all 29 schools – The collected uniform items were stacked in washing piles, to showcase just how important recycling just one item can be.
+The three schools received their prizes at a special event which allowed them to see how much waste was collected by all 19 schools – The collected uniform items were stacked in washing piles, to showcase just how important recycling just one item can be.

 Councillor Ann Crimmings, Cabinet Member for Environment, Leisure & Heritage Services, said:

-“They collected an unprecedented amount that has resulted in over 1750kg of potential waste being re-used, recycled and successfully diverted from landfill.
+“They collected an unprecedented amount that has resulted in over 1384kg of potential waste being re-used, recycled and successfully diverted from landfill.

 “The pupils have shown a real enthusiasm for recycling and understand why it is so important.
-We plan to hold a similar competition over the Easter holidays and are asking all schools to get on board, by recycling their Easter egg packaging.
+We plan to hold a similar competition after the Christmas holidays and we are asking all schools to get on board by recycling their Christmas cards.

 “Recycling should now be a vital part of all our lives.
 As we run out of space for our waste, we have to do all we can to ensure we reduce what we throw away, reuse what we can, and recycle at every opportunity.
-The Council is championing various services to help all its residents think green and recycle, including a weekly kerbside dry, food, nappy and green waste recycling service.
-The Choice is CLEAR - everyone needs to recycle and show we love where we live and take pride in our area – together we can make a difference as these school pupils have shown.”
+The Council is championing various services to help all its residents to stop, think and recycle, including a weekly kerbside dry, food and nappy recycling service.

 For more information on recycling in Rhondda Cynon Taf visit www.rctcbc.gov.uk/recycling